exercism/docs/building/tracks/new/prepare-for-launch.md

   - please include a link to an example
   - please list the attribution requirements of that logo

-## Add docs
+## Add track docs

-Add the following markdown documents:
+Add the following track documents:

 - `docs/ABOUT.md`: a short introduction to the language.
 - `docs/INSTALLATION.md`: describe what the student needs to install to allow working on the track on their local system using the CLI.